Vanille-N/abelian_sandpile/README.md

 - open the resulting `.avi` video

 The front page of [LifeWiki](https://www.conwaylife.com/wiki) contains a collection of patterns.
 It is recommended to download the archive and extract it into `data/*` or `data/patterns/*`.
-This will give you access to 15.6MB of patterns, of which 1446 *.cells are readable by this project and 2381 *.rle soon will be.
+This will give you access to 15.6MB of patterns, from which 1446 `*.cells` and 2381 `*.rle` can be read by this project.

 ## Work in progress and future improvements